Hifumi-Sec/rockbell/README.md

 rockbell normal
 ```

+You will need a directory called `public/` in the current working directory.
+This is how `rockbell` knows which HTML files to serve.
+There's an example of this in the repository under `public/*`.

 ## Command Line Options

 Starts the server in normal mode (no messages other than status codes and errors are printed)